 What a long, strange trip it’s been!
 There’s nothing else to say about the Patagonia Black Hole Duffel that hasn’t already been said!
 Now, it’s decision time.
 Full of perks and not without its flaws, this bag is a safe choice that ain’t too hung up on being pretty.

-Fully loaded this pack is a beast, so you won’t have to leave a single thing behind.
+Fully loaded the Black Hole duffle is a beast, so you won’t have to leave a single thing behind.
 I tend to err on the side of caution when shopping for luggage, as I rarely find myself leaving empty space in my gear.
 If my bag fits 55 litres, that’s how much I’m going to pack!